Inga Ābele

 Jörg Rehmann

 Jörg Rehmann was born in Merseburg (Sachsen-Anhalt) in 1966 and grew up in East Germany.
 His work has been published in magazines and anthologies.
-He studied nursing management and now works as a lecturer and lives in Berlin.
+He studied nursing management, now lives in Berlin, and works as a lecturer.

 Stephan Schmitz

 Stephan Schmitz is an award-winning illustrator based in Zurich, Switzerland.
 He studied illustration at the Lucerne School of Art and Design.
-Stephan loves to surprise his viewers.
-In a single picture he can tell an entire story by using.
+Stephan loves to surprise his viewers and can tell an entire story in a single picture.

-His work has been recognised by the Society of Illustrators in New York, American Illustration, Applied Arts magazine and 3x3 the Magazine of Contemporary Illustration.
-In 2015 Creative Quarterly named him one of their Top 25 illustrators.
+His work has been recognized by the Society of Illustrators in New York, American Illustration, Applied Arts magazine, and 3x3, the Magazine of Contemporary Illustration.
+In 2015, Creative Quarterly named him one of their Top 25 illustrators.
 Lürzers Archive named him one of the world’s 200 best illustrators of 2016/2017.

 Maarja Kangro